-If you have made personal contributions to Westpac MasterTrust we will send you a message soon after the end of the financial year reminding you to complete a Personal Tax Deduction Notice if applicable to you.
+If you have made personal contributions to Westpac MasterTrust we will remind you to complete a Personal Tax Deduction Notice if applicable to you.

 Before you can claim a deduction in your tax return we need to accept your notice (if we're able to under tax law) and you need to receive an acknowledgement of your notice from us.